ahmadnazzal22/youtube-summarizer/README.md

 ---

-# 🌐 Open In Browser
+# 🌐 Access The App

-بعد تشغيل المشروع افتح:
+Open your browser and navigate to:

 ```text
 http://127.0.0.1:5000